FOREX-Central bank messages calm market nerves, boost dollar

 That the euro remains as strong as it is reflects some of

-the doubts over the dollar's ability to rally further -- or of
+the doubts over the dollar's ability to rally further - or the

-the U.S. Federal Reserve to raise rates -- that have only grown
+Fed's to raise rates - that have only grown with a sometimes

-well above a two-week low of $1.0776 touched in the wake of
+on the week, but up from a two-week low of $1.0776 touched in

 "The recovery in risk is also clearly benefiting the dollar